 Mixing up the field and the force

-The magnetic field describes the environment around the source.
-The force is what a particular object experiences in that field.
+The magnetic field describes the environment around the source; the force is what a particular object experiences in that field.

 Where Magnets Are Used

-They also matter as a bridge topic in physics.
-Once magnets and magnetic fields make sense, ideas such as electromagnetic induction and motors are much easier to follow.
+Magnets appear in compasses, speakers, electric motors, generators, MRI systems, magnetic latches, relays, and scrapyard lifting cranes.
+They also matter as a bridge topic: once magnets and magnetic fields make sense, ideas such as electromagnetic induction and motors are much easier to follow.

 Need help with a problem?